One Pot Pasta Recipes – over 15 easy recipes!

 My family loves pasta: spaghetti, macaroni and cheese, rigatoni, fettuccine, you name it.
 There’s something so satisfying about a big bowl of pasta smothered in sauce.
 But then the dishes!
 That big old pasta pot (probably the biggest pot you own, right?), a colander sitting in the sink, a frying pan that you used to sauté the meat and vegetables, maybe a saucepan for simmering the sauce….all stuff you usually can’t stick in the dishwasher.
 Aargh!
 Kind of makes you want to order carry-out, doesn’t it?
 Hmmm, maybe you should have had that extra glass of wine at dinner after all…

 But take heart!
 These one pot pasta recipes are going to make your life so much easier!
 They are made in….ONE POT!
 Did you hear it?
 One pot!
 Won’t that make clean up so much easier?
 You are going to love it!
 The pasta cooks right in the sauce.

 So, now you may be wondering two things: how do one pot pastas measure up taste wise, and how are they made?
 I can assure you that your family will love how these one pot pastas taste.
 Read on to find out how you can make a delicious, one pot pasta recipe for your dinner–maybe tonight!

 Best Tips for making One Pot Pasta

 Use a good-sized pot.
 This recipe isn’t for little saucepans.
 For these recipes, you should grab a Dutch oven or a large deep skillet.
 You’ll be cooking everything in one pot so it has to be big enough to accommodate all the ingredients, including quite a bit of liquid to cook the pasta.
-And this is important: It needs a cover.
-This helps the pasta cook evenly even if it’s not all completely submerged in liquid the entire time.
+And this is important: You’ll need a pan with a lid.
+The steam helps the pasta cook evenly even if it’s not all completely submerged in liquid the entire time.